DylanMorison/TENNIS-SCORES/README.md

 #Place .env file in `./api/.env`

-#cd to root of project, i.e. dir where docker-compose.yml lives
+#cd to root of project
 docker-compose build
 docker-compose up
 ```